cwtu/cwtu.github.io/src/assets/data/Salmooc.md

-# Salmooc

-You can view the site [here](http://salmooc.com).

 ## Responsibilities
-* Developed a problem-based learning platform that encourage reflections and discussions among peers
+*	Designed and developed React components for a problem-based learning platform that aims to improve students’ engagement in an online learning environment during the pandemic
-* Integrated user experiences data from marketing and designing teams, and brainstorm key features
+*	Added account authentication that allows users to sign up and store content materials using Amazon Cognito
-* Designed database schema that handles multiple courses with nested data structure
+*	Implemented database schema to store course contents with recursive data structure using GraphQL and a data processor to reduce friction between frontend and backend
-* Guided 3 members of backend team on setting up the backend environment on Amazon AWS
+*	Guided 3 members of backend team in setting up the backend environment on Amazon Web Service

 ## Technologies
 * ReactJs